Home » Soup » Egg Roll Cabbage Soup

 a bowl of soup with cabbage and carrots and pork topped with crispy strips.

 My whole family adores this soup.
 I love how cabbage and carrot-packed it is for my little ones!
-It's such a fun twist on a take-out classic, but just a lil' bit healthier and lot more comforting!
+It’s such a fun twist on a take-out classic, but just a lil’ bit healthier and a lot more comforting!

 Tips

-Use warm water for the dough.
-This will help the dough roll out easier.
+This will help the dough roll out more easily.

-Keep the flour nearby.
 Adding more flour to this dough to make it workable is totally fine.
 Add what you need to your surface and a rolling pin to make sure it rolls out smoothly and does not stick.

-Roll dough out on parchment paper.
 This will allow you to cut right on the parchment paper and then move each batch of dough aside to roll it all out.

 a bowl of soup with cabbage and carrots and pork topped with crispy strips and a spoon in it.

 Egg Roll Cabbage Soup, who would have thought an egg roll in a soup could be just as delicious as the OG take-out favorite?
-Find out for yourself and if you do, I'd love to hear what you think!
-Leave a comment below, email me, or you can find me on Facebook, Instagram, and Pinterest!
+Turns out, it can!

 a bowl of soup with cabbage and carrots and pork topped with crispy strips.